GameBuilders/gamebuilders-site/events/_posts/2014-1-29-speedy-development.markdown

 If you're new to game development in general, or new to using C++, we highly recommend you come to the general meeting on Tuesday, February 11th.
 We'll be running a tutorial on how to use C++, SFML, and Box2D, which should help inexperienced participants get started.
 And, as in past competitions, you can always ask questions on how to use the libraries at the competition itself.

+The framework is posted on Github.
+Click [here](https://github.com/GameBuilders/gamebase) to view it.

 #Food#
 We are planning to provide lunch at the beginning and the end of the competition, and snacks and drinks for the duration.
 However, as in past Gamebuild-a-thons, this may vary depending on the number of participants.

 #Prizes#
-We will once again have awesome prizes from EA, which are yet to be determined.
+We will once again have awesome prizes from EA, including Battlefield 4 and Need for Speed Rivals.
+The distribution of prizes is yet to be determined.
 Stay tuned!

 #Signing Up and Turning In#
-Unlike last semester's competition, __signing up is required__, and the deadline is __11:59 pm on Thursday__.
-At that time we'll close signups and begin setting up distribution via Github.
+__Signups are required for each team by the end of the competition (12:00 PM on Sunday).__ This means you can form teams on the day of the competition.
 If you plan to compete and you don't have a Github account, you'll need to get one.
 As a result of using Github, all games built for the competition will be publicly posted.
 Click [here](https://docs.google.com/forms/d/1tEuqBpx3vwq1oqXYlS6rAsWeKLsIsrlbuffXXm5zFKI/viewform) to sign up for the competition.

+#Finding Team Members#
+For those of you looking for team members, we recommend you use the [forums](http://www.acm.uiuc.edu/gamebuilders-forum/forumdisplay.php?fid=26) or post on the [Facebook event page](https://www.facebook.com/events/355140677961420/357238577751630/?notif_t=plan_mall_activity).

 #Official Rules#
 1. You may have teams of up to 3 people.
-Teams must be signed up by 11:59 pm on Thursday, February 13th.
+Teams must be signed up by 12:00 pm on Sunday, February 16th.
 2. You will have 24 hours to build a game and must have a project pushed to your given Github branch by 12 pm on Sunday.
 3. You may not use a project already started.
 4. The current list of allowed code libraries and systems is the following: